Early Bird SaleSave On 2026Find Your Trip

 3

-MODERATE – GRADE 3 Daily walks are between 12-26km on well marked trails over diverse terrain – from relatively flat to hilly.
+GRADE 3 - Daily walks are between 12-26km on well marked trails over diverse terrain – from relatively flat to hilly.
 Route finding is reasonably straight forward following the yellow arrows and granite pillars (showing distance to Santiago), however you still need to be vigilant as markers from other trails such as the GR11 can be confusing (refer below for further details on self guided adventures).
 However our notes include hints and pointers to help you navigate the route.
 The route will inevitably cross main roads close to cities and towns, although the majority is on side roads and walking trails.
 The main areas to concentrate on route finding are arriving and leaving towns and cities.
 The accent is on keeping a steady pace to take in all of the attractions, with time to stop and take photos.
 You will need a good level of fitness to participate fully in this adventure.

 Departure dates

-Daily from 1 Mar to 15 Nov
+Daily from 1 Mar to 15 Oct

 Notes